When it feels like the choice to be made is between saving people’s jobs or saving our family's lives, consumers are at a loss to know how to help.

 When re-purposing restaurant food for a different market, there are some things that both makers and eaters need to be aware of.
 As much as you LOVE that Big-Name Restaurant Chicken Curry dish, it was made by skilled chefs that have amazing palates and was designed to be cooked and eaten in the same space - as fresh and sizzling as possible.

 On the flip side, a store-bought chicken curry was designed to sit on a retail shelf and be re-heated at home.
 It has gone through many processes - cooked, cooled, portioned, packed, labelled, delivered.
-That recipe has also been altered to take that long journey into consideration and come out the other side safe, compliant and as tasty as the original.
+That recipe has also been altered to take that long journey into consideration and come out the other side safe, and as tasty as the original.

 As a result, the food regulations that apply are different depending on whether the food is consumed on-premises, versus buying from a retail store.
 They exist to ensure your safety!